smarigowda/ML/ml_notes.md

 # Precision

-# Sensitivity (or Recall) v/s Specificity - Evaluation Metrics
+# TPR/ Sensitivity/ Recall v/s TNR/ Specificity - Evaluation Metrics

-`Sensitivity and Specificity are ML metrics used to evaluate the performance of ML models`
+`Sensitivity and Specificity are ML metrics used to evaluate the performance of ML models.
+They are inversly proportional`

 https://dzone.com/articles/ml-metrics-sensitivity-vs-specificity-difference#:~:text=Specificity%20is%20defined%20as%20the,called%20a%20false%20positive%20rate

 # F1 - Score

+`F1 score is a measure of both Sensitivity and Specificity at the same time.
+It is a Harmonic mean, punishes extreme values more`

 ## Precision vs Recall